standard-for-public-code/standard-for-public-code/criteria/continuous-delivery.md

 * Contributions MUST pass all automated tests before they are admitted into the codebase
 * Contributions MUST be small
 * Source code test and documentation coverage SHOULD be monitored
-* Policy and documentation MAY have testing for consistency with the source and vice-versa
+* Policy and documentation MAY have testing for consistency with the source and vice versa
-* Policy and documentation MAY have testing for style, broken links
+* Policy and documentation MAY have testing for style and broken links

 ## Why this is important

+Using continuous delivery:

-* Quickly identify problems with your codebase
+* allows you to quickly identify problems with your codebase
-* Enable taking risks and focussing on problem solving whilst minimising stress on the contributors
+* enable risk taking and focusing on problem solving while minimising stress on the contributors
-* Lower the barrier for new contributors by reducing the amount of understanding necessary to suggest changes
+* lowers barriers for new contributors by reducing the amount of understanding necessary to suggest changes
-* Lead to more maintainable code
+* leads to more maintainable code
-* Speed up the development cycle
+* speeds up the development cycle

 ## What this does not do